LuxuryTimepiece/ListsDictionariesTensors/README.md

 # Python Learning Journey: Lists, Dictionaries, and Tensors

-Welcome to the Python Learning Journey, an educational initiative designed to guide enthusiasts through the essentials of Python, with a special emphasis on its application in machine learning and artificial intelligence.
+Welcome!
+This is an educational initiative designed to guide enthusiasts through the essentials of Python, with a special emphasis on its application in machine learning and artificial intelligence.
 This project draws inspiration from a YouTube conversation between David Bombal and Dr. Mike Pound, emphasizing the growing relevance of Python in AI.

 ## About This Project